drug-design/course/docs/chapters/ligand-based-approaches.md

 ### 3D Database Searching

-3D database searching enables one to identify existing molecules that match a pharmacophore hypothesis.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/3d-database-searching-b5cb167c'><i class='fa fa-play' aria-hidden='true'></i></button>3D database searching enables one to identify existing molecules that match a pharmacophore hypothesis.
 The 3D structure of small molecules can be obtained from various sources like crystallographic databases (e.g. CSD), commercially available databases (e.g. FCD) or computerized model-builders (e.g. CONCORD).
 It is also possible to identify molecules that possess similar 3D shapes.
 An advantage of this method is that it generally does not require special synthetic efforts (the molecule is known) but on the other hand, it is highly dependent on the content of the database.
 *[pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.
 *[CSD]: The "Cambridge Structural Database".
 A worldwide repository source of experimental data on the X-ray structures of small molecules.